JaimePintoP/canonical-test/README.md

 ## Description

 Canonical code test for Junior Web Developer role.
 The data is being pulled from a WordPress API.
+The desktop styles are setted by referencing a Laptop screen size of 1024x873.

 ## Link to deploy